erinspace/dashing/README.md

 Playing hotline bling with dash buttons python chromecast and magic

-Concieved with TONS of help from this blog post: https://medium.com/@edwardbenson/how-i-hacked-amazon-s-5-wifi-button-to-track-baby-data-794214b0bdd8
+Conceived with TONS of help from this blog post: https://medium.com/@edwardbenson/how-i-hacked-amazon-s-5-wifi-button-to-track-baby-data-794214b0bdd8

 ----------